techgod/Android-Pro-Course/Week 3/README.md

-# Week 3 - Understanding Activities with Java
+# Week 3 - Understanding Activities with Java (Work In Progress)

 #### Great going!
 You're halfway through the course now!
 In fact, once you complete this weeks course, you'll be able to make complete apps.